BuiTanLan/ecommerce-microservices/readme.md

 ## Application Structure

-In this application I used a [mediator pattern](https://dotnetcoretutorials.com/2019/04/30/the-mediator-pattern-in-net-core-part-1-whats-a-mediator/) with using [MediatR](https://github.com/jbogard/MediatR) library in my controllers for a clean and [thin controller](https://codeopinion.com/thin-controllers-cqrs-mediatr/), also instead of using and injecting a `application service` class in our controller, we just inject a mediator class, because after some times our controller will depends to different services and this breaks single responsibility principle.
+In this application I used a [Mediator Pattern](https://dotnetcoretutorials.com/2019/04/30/the-mediator-pattern-in-net-core-part-1-whats-a-mediator/) with using [ICommandProcessor](./src/BuildingBlocks/BuildingBlocks/CQRS/Command/ICommandProcessor.cs) and [IQueryProcessor](./src/BuildingBlocks/BuildingBlocks/CQRS/Query/IQueryProcessor.cs) (In top of MediatR library) as mediator gateway for sending command and query to our `handlers`.
+Also I use these mediators in my controllers for a clean and [Thin Controller](https://codeopinion.com/thin-controllers-cqrs-mediatr/). instead of using and injecting some `Application Service` classes in our controller and depending to different services that breaks single responsibility principle in our controller and a bug bull of mode in our code, we just inject a mediator class which is responsible for routing to corresponding handler for handling logic.

 Mediator mediate between objects and prevent direct coupling between objects, and objects could communicate each other with sending some message through mediator as a gateway.
 Here We use mediator pattern to manage the delivery of messages to handlers.
 For example in our controllers we create a command and send it to mediator and mediator will route our command to a specific command handler in application layer.